Using Cloud DLP to scan BigQuery data

 - De-identifying sensitive data in the Cloud DLP documentation

-- AEAD encryption concepts in standard SQL for information on encrypting individual values within a table
+- AEAD encryption concepts in Google Standard SQL for information on encrypting individual values within a table

 - Protecting data with Cloud KMS keys for information on creating and managing your own encryption keys in Cloud KMS to encrypt BigQuery tables